htlee1999/macs-assistant/README.md

 # macs-assistant
 The motivation behind this macdonald's FAQ drafter is that sometimes people can send lots of questions and lots of emails, we want to create a drafter that would help you generate appropriate response with relevant data.

+- For the purpose of deployment only a default base model utilising Gemini flash 2.0 would be utilised when creating a draft.
+- The chunks that are used as relevant context has already been embedded an ingested
-For the purpose of deployment only a default base model utilising Gemini flash 2.0 would be utilised when creating a draft.
-For full AI capabilities of the web app you would require your own API keys and you would need to use it either locally or deploy on your own.
-Cheers.
+- For full AI capabilities of the web app you would require your own API keys and you would need to use it either locally or deploy on your own.
+- As such you would not be able to upload CSV file for 2 reasons
+  1. The CSV file need to be in a specific format
+  2. You need an API key to do embedding of the chunks

 ## Features